- What Is Human Milk Fortifier?

-1. Babies weighing more than 3kg:
+1. Babies weighing less than 2 kg

-2. Check if the baby can take more than 25ml of breast milk:
+2. Check if the baby can take more than 25ml of breast milk

 Human milk fortifier (24 kcal/oz) should be given if the infant can tolerate breast milk feeds of more than 25 ml per day.
 On the first day of the feeds, if the infant receives only 25 ml of breast milk, then it is advised to wait for a few days before starting human milk fortifiers.

-3. NPO Babies:
+3. NPO Babies

 NPO babies are the ones who are fed intravenously as they are too premature to breastfeed or bottle-feed.
 Such babies who can tolerate human milk fortifier feeds should again start with human milk fortifiers and breast milk.

-4. Calcium and phosphate content in the fortifier:
+4. Calcium and phosphate content in the fortifier

-If a baby taking breast milk concentrated with human milk fortifier (27 kcal/oz or 30 kcal/oz) develops hyperphosphatemia (phosphorus > 7.5 mg/dl) or hypercalcemia, (ionized calcium greater than 6.5 mg/dl) then he should be given a nutrient consult and must switch into reduced mineral recipe to decrease mineral content.
+If a baby taking breast milk concentrated with human milk fortifier (27 kcal/oz or 30 kcal/oz) develops hyperphosphatemia (phosphorus > 7.5 mg/dl) or hypercalcemia, (ionized calcium greater than 6.5 mg/dl) then he should be given a nutrient consult and must switch into a reduced mineral recipe to decrease mineral content.

-5. The weight of the infant:
+5. The weight of the infant

 Human milk fortifier (24 kcal/oz) can be given to all infants weighing less than 2000g.
 If the weight of the infant is between 2000- 2500g, then he might benefit from the addition of human milk fortifiers especially if he shows poor growth.

-6. Babies with poor weight gain and bone problems:
+6. Babies with poor weight gain and bone problems

 Indications when using concentrated breast milk feeds (27 kcal/oz or 30 kcal/oz high protein) in babies include: